Nelly Korda World Ranking 2026: Back at No. 1 After Chevron Championship Victory

 Adding to her 2021 success, Korda traveled to the Tokyo Summer Olympics.
 She competed fiercely for the United States.

 She secured the gold medal in the individual stroke play event.
-She became the first American female golfer to win individual gold since 1900.
+Her became the first American female golfer to win individual gold since 1900.

 Health Battles in 2022